zulip/zulip/templates/zerver/for/open-source.md

-The Zulip core developers have decades of combined experience writing and maintaining free and open source software.
-We use Zulip to keep contributors engaged, efficiently make decisions, and fashion the day-to-day experience of being a part of our project.
-No other chat product comes close to Zulip in facilitating contributor engagement, making efficient use of maintainers' time, and upholding the values of the FOSS community.
+The Zulip core developers have decades of combined experience leading and growing open source communities.
+We use Zulip to fashion the day-to-day experience of being a part of our project.
+No other chat product comes close to Zulip in facilitating contributor engagement, facilitating inclusion, and making efficient use of everyone's time.

 If you haven't read [why Zulip](/why-zulip), read that first.
 The challenges with the Slack/Discord/IRC model discussed there are even